-Master in Electrification and Powertrain
+Master in Energy and Powertrains

 In collaboration with the ENS of Saclay, he contributed to the creation of the Research Master's program in Electrification and Powertrain in 2009.
 He is a coordinator of different course modules at the Powertrains and Sustainable Mobility Center.